-We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellEx® protein expression system, or ProCellEx.
-Using our ProCellEx system, we are developing a pipeline of proprietary, biobetter and biosimilar versions of recombinant therapeutic proteins, based on our plant cell-based expression technology, that primarily target large, established pharmaceutical markets and that rely upon known biological mechanisms of action.
+We are a biopharmaceutical company focused on the development and commercialization of recombinant therapeutic proteins based on our proprietary ProCellEx.
+ProCellEx.
+Using our ProCellEx system, we are developing a pipeline of proprietary, clinically superior versions of recombinant therapeutic proteins that primarily target large, established pharmaceutical markets and that in most cases rely upon known biological mechanisms of action.
 Our initial commercial focus has been on complex therapeutic proteins, including proteins for the treatment of genetic disorders, such as Gaucher disease and Fabry disease.
-We believe ProCellEx will enable us to develop proprietary recombinant proteins that are therapeutically equivalent or superior to existing recombinant proteins currently marketed for the same indications.
-Because we are primarily targeting biologically equivalent versions of highly active, well-tolerated and commercially successful therapeutic proteins, we believe our development process is associated with relatively less risk compared to other biopharmaceutical development processes for completely novel therapeutic proteins.
-We are now also applying the unique properties of our ProCellEx system for the oral delivery of therapeutic proteins, with the first two product candidates being glucocerebrosidase and antiTNF fusion protein, and we are performing research focused on the expression, and subsequently the oral delivery, of antibodies in plant cells.
+With our experience, and having successfully developed Elelyso TM, our first drug product, we believe ProCellEx will enable us to develop additional proprietary recombinant proteins that are therapeutically superior to existing recombinant proteins currently marketed for the same indications.
+We are now also applying the unique properties of our ProCellEx system for the oral delivery of therapeutic proteins.

-On May 1, 2012, the U.S. Food and Drug Administration, or the FDA, approved for sale our first commercial product, taliglucerase alfa for injection, which is being marketed in the United States and Israel under the brand name ELELYSO, as an enzyme replacement therapy, or ERT, for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
-Subsequently, taliglucerase alfa was approved by the Brazilian National Health Surveillance Agency (Agencia Nacional de Vigilancia Sanitaria, or ANVISA) in March 2013, by the Israeli Ministry of Health, or the Israeli MOH, in September 2012, by the Australian Therapeutic Goods Administration (TGA) in May 2014, by Health Canada in May 2014 and by the applicable regulatory authorities in Uruguay, Mexico and Chile.
-Taliglucerase alfa is being marketed under the name UPLYSO in Brazil and certain other Latin American countries.
+On May 1, 2012, the U.S. Food and Drug Administration, or the FDA, approved for sale our first commercial product, taliglucerase alfa for injection, which is being marketed in the United States and Israel under the brand name Elelyso, as an enzyme replacement therapy, or ERT, for the long-term treatment of adult patients with a confirmed diagnosis of type 1 Gaucher disease.
+Subsequently, taliglucerase alfa was approved by the Brazilian National Health Surveillance Agency (Agencia Nacional de Vigilancia Sanitaria, or ANVISA) in March 2013, and by the Israeli Ministry of Health, or the Israeli MOH, in September 2012.
+It has also been approved by other regulatory agencies for other countries.
+Taliglucerase alfa is being marketed under the name Uplyso TM in Brazil and certain other Latin American countries.

-In August 2014, the FDA approved ELELYSO for injection for pediatric patients.
-Prior to this approval, ELEYSO was approved for pediatric indications in Australia and Canada but in no other jurisdictions.
-In September 2014, CONITEC, the National Commission for Incorporation of Technologies in Brazil's Unified Healthcare System, announced that it had decided to give a positive funding recommendation for UPLYSO in the treatment of adult patients with types 1 and 3 Gaucher disease, and established that UPLYSO will be the first choice for treatment for new adult Gaucher patients in Brazil.
-We anticipate that CONITEC's resolution will be implemented around the end of 2014.
+In August 2014, the FDA approved Elelyso for injection for pediatric patients and the Israeli MOH approved the pediatric indication in January 2015.
+Prior to the U.S. pediatric approval, Elelyso was approved for pediatric indications in Australia and Canada but in no other jurisdiction.
+In September 2014, CONITEC, the National Commission for Incorporation of Technologies in Brazil's Unified Healthcare System, announced that it had decided to give a positive funding recommendation for Uplyso in the treatment of adult patients with types 1 and 3 Gaucher disease, and established that Uplyso will be the first choice for treatment for new adult Gaucher patients in Brazil.